precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 title: Waveform iteration for time interpolation of coupling data
 permalink: couple-your-code-waveform.html
 keywords: api, adapter, time, waveform, subcycling, multirate
-summary: "With Waveform iteration you can interpolate your coupling data in time for higher order time stepping and more stable subcycling."
+summary: "With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling."
 ---

 {% include warning.html content="These API functions are work in progress, experimental, and are not yet released.
 The API might change during the ongoing development process.
 Use with care." %}
-{% include note.html content="In this section, we will only discuss implicit coupling.
-We will, without loss of generality, only discuss the use of the API functions `readBlockVectorData` and `writeBlockVectorData` in the examples." %}
+{% include note.html content="We only discuss implicit coupling.
+Without loss of generality, we moreover only discuss the API functions `readBlockVectorData` and `writeBlockVectorData` in the examples." %}

 preCICE allows the participants to use subcycling - meaning: to work with different time step sizes on their respective domains.
 If participants are using different timestep sizes, they have to synchronize at the end of each *time window*.
 If you want to know how this works and what a time window is, see ["Step 5 - Non-matching time step sizes" of the step-by-step guide](couple-your-code-timestep-sizes.html).
 In this section, we will take a closer look at the exchange of coupling data when subcycling, and advanced techniques for interpolation of coupling data inside of a time window.